atlassistant/atlas/documentation/OVERVIEW.md

 ## Skill

 Skill developers, this is where you will spend most of your time.
 Use the SDK in your favorite language ([Python](https://github.com/atlassistant/atlas-sdk) only for now) to make the development experience a breeze or subscribe and publish to the raw MQTT topics in your favorite language.

+SKill are also responsible of internationalizing data.
+They received the user language when they are called.

+Skill communicates directly with agents to ask for particular slots.
+Why?
+Imagine a weather skill which needs a location.
+The user has entered an ambiguous city as seen by the skill itself when retrieving weather data (by fetching an external API) so it can ask the user to give a more precise location and finally gives the weather forecast for the correct one.